 Safety continues to be a key focus for guests when they are on the Maltese islands and a number of new protocols are being implemented across hotels, restaurants and beyond to ensure they have a relaxing, enjoyable time on holiday.

 Public transport in Malta and Gozo is operating normally.
-Clear guidelines are in place to ensure frequent aeration and total disinfection of buses and coaches.
+Clear guidelines are in place to ensure frequent air circulation and total disinfection of buses and coaches.
 If travelling by taxi, the vehicle will be sanitised after every trip and rental vehicles will be deep-cleaned after every return.

 Accommodation and dining